Orbtial/terminal-overlord/README.md

 2. Enter [1] and then hit [ENTER] again
 3. Key in the flag, task and date.

-It's recommended to set an alias for convienience.

 ## FAQs
 Q1: Where's the delete task button?
 How do I delete a task?